QuickBooks Blog

 eChecks are generally considered a safe, reliable payment option for both merchants and customers.
 On the customer’s side, eChecks leverage data encryption to protect sensitive details like bank routing information and account numbers.
 In addition, eChecks exchange fewer hands than sending or cashing a check.

-Like any payment option, there are both advantages and disadvantages associated with eChecks.
+Like any payment option, eChecks have both advantages and disadvantages.
 Now that you’ve had a chance to look through the positive aspects, let’s review some of the potential drawbacks.

 Slower processing time

-As we covered earlier in this post, it usually takes between a few business days for eChecks to process in full.
-Other payment types, like debit and credit card payments, are typically posted much faster, between one and three days.
-For some businesses, payment timelines are more flexible, while others may rely on more efficiency when it comes to collection.
+As we covered earlier in this post, it typically takes between a few business days for eChecks to process fully.
+Other payment types, such as debit and credit card payments, are usually posted within one to three days.
+For some businesses, payment timelines are more flexible, while others may require greater efficiency in collections.

 Unfamiliar to some customers